kogakure/website-11ty-stefanimhoff.de/src/posts/2014/gulp-tutorial-6-images-vector-fonts.md

   - gulp
 ---

 This is the 6th part of my series _Introduction to Gulp.js_.
-The last article was very long and complicated.
+The last post was very long and complicated.
 This time it’s an easier one: I will show how I move my images and generate vector fonts.

 ## Images